About Digital Wallets

 Digital Wallet Authentication via Mobile Application

-You can also enable users to authenticate in your mobile application.
+For Mastercard programs, you can also enable users to authenticate in your mobile application.
 When users select this option, the wallet forwards them to your mobile application to complete authentication.
 To enable mobile app authentication:

 3. Enable your mobile app to call Lithic's /provision endpoint for a payload to pass to the digital wallet for authentication.
 See Google's App to App verification guide for an overview and reach out to your implementation or customer success manager for Apple's corresponding guide.